CHOOSE A DEPARTMENT BELOW:

 Description: This one semester course introduces the students to the basic ideas of Western philosophy.
 It deals with the development of the fundamental ideas that have influenced our Western culture.
 It is a historical course about the thoughts and ideas that have made the Western World develop in its present form.
 Ancient, medieval, modern and contemporary philosophers will be presented to the students according to their influence on Western culture.

-• Introduction to Stagecraft & Theater Design
+• Introduction to Theater Production

 HUM 2401 (.5 credit)